New product development: Systematic product development

+Cost transparency, backed by appropriate contract terms and supplier audit requirements, can help a business to avoid being disadvantaged by undue supplier pressure.

+Other examples of collaborative product development work include international military collaboration in the development of new weapons systems, and in the ICT sector, where Bruce et al. observe that collaboration among ICT companies "is the preferred route for product development".

-Having a way in which employees, suppliers, distributors, and dealers become involved in finding and developing new products is important to a company's success.
-It is also important for companies to have a process in place for monitoring the competition and their products so that they can stay ahead of the curve.
+It is also important for companies to have a process in place for monitoring competitors and their products so that they can stay ahead of them.

 Innovation management

 In order to successfully manage the new product development process, companies must have an innovation management system in place.
 This system helps to ensure that all aspects of new product development are taken into account and that the company is able to track and assess the progress of new products.
+An innovation manager is a senior person appointed to be responsible for implementing and managing such a system.
 The innovation management system should also help to foster a culture of innovation within the company, which can help to increase the chances of success for new products.

-Innovation manager

-An innovation manager is a senior person appointed to be responsible for implementing and managing the innovation management system.
-They are also responsible for ensuring that all aspects of new product development are taken into account and that the company is able to track and assess the progress of new products.
+Marketing writers Hyman and Wilkins argue that a company's rate of product innovation should fit between the extremes of being so rapid that "its core range decays" and so slow that its product range "become[s] obsolete".
+Managers are responsible for ensuring that all aspects of new product development are taken into account and that the company is able to track and assess the progress of new products.

-Cross-functional Innovation Management Committee
+Cross-functional innovation management committee

 A cross-functional innovation management committee is a team of individuals from different company departments, including marketing, engineering, design, manufacturing, and research and development, who are responsible for overseeing and managing the new product development process.
 This committee helps to ensure that all aspects of new product development are taken into account and that the company is able to track and assess the progress of new products.
 Companies may get a better overall picture of new product development by putting together a cross-functional team, which can help generate fresh ideas and give assistance in evaluating them.